OfficeDev/Office-Add-in-samples/Samples/outlook-encrypt-attachments/README.md

 description: "Use Outlook event-based activation to encrypt attachments, process meeting request attendees, and react to appointment date/time changes."
 ---

-# Use Outlook event-based activation to encrypt attachments, process meeting request attendees and react to appointment date/time changes
+# Encrypt attachments, process meeting request attendees, and react to appointment date/time changes using Outlook event-based activation

 **Applies to**: Outlook on Windows | Outlook on the web